 You may have heard it a million times but it’s important to keep top of mind: ecommerce is on an unstoppable growth trajectory.
-In 2017 there were $453B in ecommerce sales, representing a 16% growth over 2016.
-Overall, ecommerce currently makes up 13% of all retail in the United States.
+In 2018 there were $517B in ecommerce sales, representing 15% growth over 2017.
+Overall, ecommerce currently makes up 14% of all retail in the United States.

 Additionally, consumers no longer simply accept a product being out of stock at a store.
 29% of Amazon Prime Members and 17% of nonmembers will simply buy a product online when they can’t find it on store shelves.